didavis/into-the-hub/README.md

 I want to try this from my local and see the changes are reflecting in the master first.
 This could be true, if I understand its working correctly.

+I added some thing more remotely and need to see if it gets in my local by a git pull?
 Thanks,
 -Dixon